cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

 minimize the latency of fetch starts.
 Due to these considerations, these Redis instances should **NOT** be used for any other applications.

 ### Deployed pods
-The actual archiver application is composed of three pieces.
+The full archiver application is composed of three pieces:
-* A ticker pod that creates fetch tasks every 20 seconds, based on the latest download configurations artifact present in GCS
+1. A ticker pod that creates fetch tasks every 20 seconds, based on the latest download configurations artifact present in GCS
     * Checks for new configurations every 5 minutes
     * Fetches are enqueued as Huey tasks
-* A redis instance tasks are enqueued to and dequeued from
+2. A redis instance backing the Huey queue
-* 1-N consumer pods that executed enqueued fetch tasks, making HTTP requests and saving the raw responses (and metadata such as headers) to GCS
+3. 1-N consumer pods that executed enqueued fetch tasks, making HTTP requests and saving the raw responses (and metadata such as headers) to GCS
     * Each consumer pod runs some number of worker threads
     * As of 2023-04-10, the production archiver has 6 consumer pods each managing 24 worker threads

-## Operations/maintenance
+## Observability

 ### Metrics
-We've created a [Grafana dashboard](https://monitoring.calitp.org/d/AqZT_PA4k/gtfs-rt-archiver) to display the [metrics](https://github.com/cal-itp/data-infra/blob/main/services/gtfs-rt-archiver-v3/gtfs_rt_archiver_v3/metrics.py) for this application, based on our desired goals of
+We've created a [Grafana dashboard](https://monitoring.calitp.org/d/AqZT_PA4k/gtfs-rt-archiver) to display the [metrics](./gtfs_rt_archiver_v3/metrics.py) for this application, based on our desired goals of

 There are two important alerts defined in Grafana based on these metrics.
 * [Minimum task successes](https://monitoring.calitp.org/alerting/grafana/nrbFSw0Vz/view)